Jazmine Barnes: 5 Fast Facts You Need to Know

-As the Harris County Sheriff is hunting her killer, a community is grieving 7-year-old Jazmine Barnes, who was shot to death in what can only be described as a drive-by shooting, save the child was in a car with her mother and sisters when a man in a pickup truck, described as a middle-aged white man with a beard, pulled up next to them and began shooting.
+As the Harris County Sheriff is hunting her killer, a community is grieving 7-year-old Jazmine Barnes, who was shot to death while riding in a car with her mother and sisters when a man in a pickup truck, described as a middle-aged white man with a beard, pulled up next to them and began shooting.
 Jazmine was shot and killed.
 Her mother, LaPorsha Washington, 30, sustained a gunshot wound to her arm.

+The killer is reported to be a white man.
+The family he gunned down is African-American.
+A bounty of $35,000 for the killer has been offered.

 Washington was pulling out of a Wal-Mart parking lot in Cloverleaf, Texas before 7 a.m.
 Sunday when the shooting occurred.